KenC2006/spooky-spikes-RL/README.md

 ## Features

 - **3D Rendering in Pygame:**
-  - Custom perspective projection for a 3D look using only 2D polygons
+  - Perspective projection for 3D look using only 2D polygons
-  - Depth sorting and visual cues for immersive gameplay
+  - Depth sorting and visual cues for gameplay
 - **Reinforcement Learning Environment:**
   - Built with TensorFlow, Keras, and TF-Agents
-  - Custom reward function encourages smart timing, sustained ducking, and optimal movement
+  - Reward function that promotes smart timing, sustained ducking, and optimal movement
   - Dynamic difficulty scaling with increasing beam speed and spawn rate
 - **AI Agent:**
   - Deep Q-Network (DQN) learns to jump and duck at the right times